 Our tip for jazz would be to learn some theory, but also listen to some great jazz records, play along and for musicians to work out their own ‘jazz’ style and roll with it!

-How To Improvise On Keyboard
+How To Improvise Music – On Keyboard

 The piano has a somewhat limited set of sounds as it is an acoustic instrument.
 The keyboard, however, opens up many different avenues for improvisation, using the sounds that it contains or sounds obtained from an outside source like a plug-in or sound module.
 On the piano, while the tone is adjustable using pedals and felts, a keyboard is just a flick of a button.
 There is a whole world of possibilities, from synths to organs to brass instrument sounds.
-Many keyboards also come with something called a pitch bender which enables players to alter the pitch of a note mid solo which can be very fun when practising improvisation.
+Many keyboards also come with something called a pitch bender which enables players to alter the pitch of a note mid-solo which can be very fun when practicing improvisation.

 Some of the greatest improvisers in the keyboard world include Jordan Rudess from Dream Theatre.
-Rudess plays incredible solos in the prog-rock genre, contributing to the bands unique and explosive sound.
+Rudess plays incredible solos in the prog-rock genre, contributing to the band’s unique and explosive sound.
 Billy Preston was also a great improviser back in the 60s and 70s, playing with the likes of The Beatles and Eric Clapton.
 Preston was often referred to as the 5th Beatle in the press due to his heavy presence on the album ‘Let it Be’.
-“He got on the electric piano, and straight away there was 100 per cent improvement in the vibe in the room,” says George Harrison.
+“He got on the electric piano, and straight away there was 100 percent improvement in the vibe in the room,” says George Harrison.

-How To Improvise Lyrics
+How To Improvise Music – Lyrics

 Lyrical improvisation can come in many forms.
 When thinking about how to improvise lyrics, songwriters often throw in words to see what works.
-Paul McCartney famously used to sing ‘scrambled eggs’ instead of ‘Yesterday’ in his famous Beatles hit before it got finalised.
+Paul McCartney famously used to sing ‘scrambled eggs’ instead of ‘Yesterday’ in his famous Beatles hit before it got finalized.
 This will often happen right up until the artist goes into the studio.
 David Bowie was famous for writing lyrics as he recorded, often going in with blank lyric sheets and filling them up throughout the session.

 Lyrical improvisation can often be found in rap music and poetry slams.
 Poets and rappers often face off against each other and improvise lyrics on the spot.
 Again, this is a skill, not all possess, but it’s often worth just free writing or recording randomly reciting lyrics, to improve writing and ability to improvise.